Temaran/Feather/README.md

 * An implementation of a debug interface that lets you easily create debug operations for testing and iterating on your project based on an easy-to-learn search interface.
 It even supports binding keys to your favourite ops!

 # Installation
-To install Feather you currently need this PR: https://github.com/Hazelight/UnrealEngine-Angelscript/pull/128 Hopefully, it will get merged into angelscript-master fairly soon!
-Then, simply copy the entire FeatherDemo/Script/Feather/... folder to your project's #MyProject#/Script/Feather/... folder.
+To install Feather, simply copy the entire FeatherDemo/Script/Feather/... folder to your project's #MyProject#/Script/Feather/... folder.

 You can also optionally copy the FeatherDemo/Content/DebugInterface/... folder to your project's #MyProject#/Content/DebugInterface/... folder if you want a default root with some windows and styles.

+I would also recommend you make sure you have the latest stable version of Angelscript.
 That's it. :)

 # Setup